zf4223v1ms7/nexus-sdk/docs/cli.md

 If the `--batch` flag is passed, the command accepts a URL of a webserver hosting multiple tools and register all of them at once. `nexus-toolkit` automatically generates a `GET /tools` endpoint that returns a list of URLs of all tools registered on that server.
 The CLI will then iterate over the list and register each tool.

 Upon successful registration, both OwnerCap object IDs are saved to the CLI configuration file and automatically used for subsequent commands.
+This happens unless the `--no-save` flag is passed, in which case the OwnerCaps are not saved.

 {% hint style="info" %}
 This command requires that a wallet is connected to the CLI...